Article written by Elisa - Travel Writer & Local in France

 Piana island is just 300 meters from mainland Corsica, and since the water is incredibly shallow, you can literally walk there.
 The tiny island is characterized by dunes, thick vegetation, and a small beach with white sand.

-These French Mediterranean islands can be visited on day trips departing from mainland Corsica or Santa Teresa di Gallura in Sardinia.
+These French islands in the Mediterranean can be visited on day trips departing from mainland Corsica or Santa Teresa di Gallura in Sardinia.
 Keep in mind that there is no service of sorts on the islands, so you will need to bring whatever you may need for the day.

-The list of best French islands in the Atlantic Ocean, in Western France, includes islands in Nouvelle-Aquitaine, Normandie, Bretagne, and Pays de la Loire.
+The list of best French islands in the Atlantic Ocean includes islands in the regions of Nouvelle-Aquitaine, Normandie, Bretagne, and Pays de la Loire.
 Most of these islands in France are great holiday destinations for themselves, or you can combine them with other beautiful places in the region.

-Ile-de-Ré, lying off La Rochelle’s coast, is an attractive and popular summer destination amongst the French, with pretty coastal towns and a lively atmosphere, especially around the port.
+Lying off La Rochelle’s coast, Ile-de-Ré is an attractive and popular summer destination amongst the French, with pretty coastal towns and a lively atmosphere, especially around the port.
 Located between Nantes and Bordeaux, in the French region of Nouvelle-Aquitaine, Ile-de-Ré is linked to the mainland by a bridge allowing easy access from La Rochelle.

-With more than 100 km of good cycle paths, Ile-de-Ré is an excellent destination to explore on two wheels to the point that many residents rarely use cars or other means of transportation.
+With more than 100 km of good cycle paths, this French island is an excellent destination to explore on two wheels to the point that many residents rarely use cars or other means of transportation.